fbpx

 3. Properly sized ducts.
 Instead of just adding vents to increase air flow to a room, check into the duct size as well as the relationship of the location of this room in reference to the HVAC unit.
 Sometimes all a duct needs is to be reduced to increase the air flow to the affected room.

 Hopefully now you understand a bit more about Air Balance and its importance.
-If you suspect your home of any Air Balance issues, please do not hesitate to call on the team from Legacy Air.
-Located in Las Vegas, Nevada, Legacy Air is familiar with the brutal desert climate as well as the air balancing remedies to combat it.
+If you suspect your home of any Air Balance issues, please do not hesitate to call on the team from LEGACY.
+Located in Las Vegas, Nevada, LEGACY is familiar with the brutal desert climate as well as the air balancing remedies to combat it.
 When you get ready for a professional HVAC team to check your Air Balance issues, give their team a call or go by their website and see how easy it is to properly balance your homes air!

 Share this post